seasketch/geoprocessing/packages/geoprocessing/NOTES.md

   * x Get the legacy client working again in SeaSketch, possibly using new apis

 Big improvements
-  * De-dupe requests that apply to multiple ResultsCards
+  * x De-dupe requests that apply to multiple ResultsCards
   * Better loading indicators
   * Make UI actually look nice
-  * Make sure caching results works
+  * x Make sure caching results works... but how can it work when isolated in an iframe.
+Guess they have to be reused
   * Tests overall...
     * client
-      * useFunction
+      * x useFunction
       * useSketchProperties
       * ResultsCard
     * lambda